 In this lesson you will learn:

-- what volatility is and how to benefit from it.
+- what a lot is and how to calculate the profit on your order

 Welcome to the second lesson of our Forex Basic course.